rdhr/CALiPPSO.jl/docs/src/changing_default.md

 ### Kwargs for controlling output printing on terminal

-1. `verbose=true`: turns on/off the printing of information during the main ILP loop.
+1. `verbose=true`: turns on/off the printing of information during the main CALiPPSO's loop.
 2. `monitor_step=10`: The info about the progress of CALiPPSO is printed out after these many steps (besides other criteria).
 3. `initial_monitor=monitor_step`: `verbose` is set to true for these many *initial* iterations.